Import Guide

 Column Description Example

-subtitle Subtitle text for the scene Once upon a time, a young scholar lived in a village.
+subtitle Subtitle text (1 subtitle = 1 CSV row) Once upon a time, a young scholar...

 CSV Example